When: Third Friday of each month at 1 PM Central Time (sometimes fourth Friday; next workshop: Friday, May 16, 1:00 to 3:00 p.m. Central Time)

 Where: Zoom

-Who: CS+Law faculty, postdocs, PhD students, and other students (1) enrolled in or who have completed a graduate degree in CS or Law and (2) engage in CS+Law research intended for publication.
+Who: CS+Law faculty, postdocs, PhD students, and other students (1) enrolled in or who have completed a graduate degree in CS or Law and (2) engaged in CS+Law research intended for publication.

 A Steering Committee of CS+Law faculty from Berkeley, Boston U., U. Chicago, Cornell, Georgetown, MIT, North Carolina Central, Northwestern, Ohio State, Penn, Technion, and UCLA organizes the CS+Law Monthly Workshop.
 A different university serves as the chair for each monthly program and sets the agenda.